 Use your university’s careers office: They are a great ally and will help you prepare for interviews, proofread your application.

-Practice: I cannot stress enough the importance of practicing as much as possible for interviews, online tests and group exercises.
+Practice: I cannot stress enough the importance of practising as much as possible for training contract interviews, online tests and group exercises.
 The internet is full of help so make use of everything you can find.

 Don’t underestimate your non-legal work experiences: You are likely to have picked up important skills such as teamwork, resilience so don’t be hesitant to talk about them in your application answers and interviews.
 These are vital for every lawyer and will help you show off your competencies.

 Always be yourself: Your personality and differences are your strengths.
 Being yourself will help both you and Hogan Lovells find out if you are a good fit.